 - Exploring the connections between social movements and political parties is useful in order to understand conflicts that occur within the state. - The resource curse seems to be reproducing itself at a micro level (and not just a macro level).
-At a local level we see weak states, enclave economies and political dynamics reflecting resource dependency rather than citizen demands. - The ICMM has documented for some cases how the resource curse can be avoided (for instance, Botswana and Chile).
-Insights from those studies suggest that good governance and the development of partnerships between private and public sector are essential to achieve goals of poverty reduction, dispute resolution and revenue management.
+At a local level we see weak states, enclave economies and political dynamics reflecting resource dependency rather than citizen demands. - There were countries (such as Botswana and Chile) that had successfully turned resources into real development and poverty reduction.
+ICMM studied the cases of Chile, Peru, Ghana and Tanzania.
+Insights from that study and some other successful cases suggest that good governance and the development of partnerships between private and public sector are essential to achieve goals of poverty reduction, dispute resolution and revenue management.
 The four main stakeholders in those experiences are: government, the international donor community, local communities and mining companies.
 Workshops in order to share experiences (such as the recent one held in Lima which was co-promoted by the corporate sector) are useful to facilitate learning both in local governments and companies. - Institutional factors need more attention.
 Andean countries have different development trajectories, some are more state-centred and others are corporate or community centred.
 In each, what is at play is sovereignty over natural resources. - With the upcoming EU-Latin America summit, what are the EU's views as regards extractive industry?
 Does the EU also see LAC as a region of extraction? - Are we imposing western understandings both of the role of money and of citizenship in the ways in which we assess these conflicts?
 In some cases, for community members the nature of loss may be such that money cannot compensate for it such as cultural losses, territorial losses, organizational transformation etc. Likewise the nature of political representation may not reflect the models we have in the west.